-CHARLESTON, West Virginia — West Virginia's seasonally adjusted unemployment rate remained unchanged at 5.9 percent in January.
+CHARLESTON, West Virginia — West Virginia's unemployment rate edged up slightly in June.

-Since January 2014, total nonfarm payroll employment has risen by 3,200 in the state.
+Since last June, total nonfarm payroll employment has decreased by 8,800.